alugupta/ares/README.md

 5. ImageNet-VGG16     ( VGG16 convolutional network, ImageNet dataset          )
 6. ImageNet-ResNet50  ( ResNet50 convolutional network, ImageNet dataset       )

+Follow the structure in `ares/dl_models/models/` to modify the model architectures or build additional models.

 ## Getting started
 To get started quickly, you can run simple training and testing examples using the various configurations in `ares/run_models.py`, and some examples are provided in `ares/run.sh`.
 In order to run the script and experiments you will need to create `cache` and `results` directories (e.g., `ares/cache` and `ares/results`) where models weight and generated results (i.e., plots) are stored respectively.